holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 1. `/lib/systemd/system/` (prefix with `/usr` dir for archlinux) unit files provided by installed packages.
 Have a look in here for many existing examples of unit files.
 2. `/etc/systemd/system/` unit files created by the system administrator.

 As mentioned [above](#vps-countermeasures-lack-of-visibility-proactive-monitoring-sysvinit-upstart-systemd-runit-systemd), systemd should be the first process started on your Linux server. systemd reads the different targets and runs the scripts within the specific targets `target.wants` directory (which just contains a collection of symbolic links to the unit files).
-For example the target file we will be working with is the `multi-user.target` file (actually we do not touch it, systemctl does that for us (as per the magic commands mentioned above)).
-Just as systemd has two locations in which it looks for unit files.
-I think this is probably the same for the target files, although there was not any target files in the system administrator defined unit location, but there were some `target.wants` files there.
+For example, the target file we will work with is the `multi-user.target` file (we do not actually touch it, systemctl does that for us (as per the magic commands mentioned above)).
+As systemd has two locations in which it looks for unit files, it is probably the same for the target files.
+There was not any target files in the system administrator-defined unit location, but there were some `target.wants` files there.

 **systemd Monit Unit file**

-I found a template that Monit had already provided for a unit file in
+I found a template that Monit had already provided for a unit file in `/usr/share/doc/monit/examples/monit.service`.
-`/usr/share/doc/monit/examples/monit.service`.
 There is also one for Upstart.
 Copy that to where the system administrator unit files should go, as mentioned above, and make the change so that systemd restarts Monit if it dies for what ever reason.
 Check the `Restart=` options on the [systemd.service man page](http://www.dsm.fordham.edu/cgi-bin/man-cgi.pl?topic=systemd.service).
 The following is what my initial unit file looked like:

 {title="/etc/systemd/system/monit.service", linenos=off, lang=bash}
     [Unit]